Fourth Week of January 2021

 ▶ How elastic is pricing in those stocks/sectors? (e.g. strong/weak resistance to price hikes, supplier advantage vs. consumer advantage, etc.)

-□ The Galaxy S21 is unveiled … with a 108-megapixel camera capable of shooting subjects 1-2 km away.
+□ The Galaxy S21 has been unveiled … with a 108-megapixel camera capable of shooting subjects 1-2 km away.

 ▶ Combined with unmanned drones, this seems likely to make privacy concerns far more serious.